What Are Acerola Cherries? + How To Add This Superfruit To Your Diet

 Acerola cherries are considered a superfruit due to their high levels of ascorbic acid (aka vitamin C), antioxidants, and other phytonutrients, says Mascha Davis, MPH, RDN, author of Eat Your Vitamins.

 "They are actually higher than most other food sources of vitamin C," registered dietitian Jess Cording, M.S., R.D., CDN, tells mbg.
-"United States Department of Agriculture (USDA) data notes that they contain about 13 times the amount found in an equivalent serving of oranges."
+"United States Department of Agriculture (USDA) data2 notes that they contain about 13 times the amount found in an equivalent serving of oranges."

 The vitamin C and other phytonutrients found in acerola cherries have been shown to help manage diseases associated with oxidative stress, Cording explains.
-Along with vitamin C, acerola cherries are high in vitamins A, B1, B2, niacin, albumin, iron, phosphorus, and calcium, one study writes.
+Along with vitamin C, acerola cherries3 are high in vitamins A, B1, B2, niacin, albumin, iron, phosphorus, and calcium, one study writes.

 Are there any side effects of acerola cherries?